calliope-project/calliope/doc/user/building.rst

 .. code-block:: yaml

-    model:
+    run:
         ensure_feasibility: true

 This will create an ``unmet_demand`` decision variable in the optimisation, which can pick up any mismatch between supply and demand, across all energy carriers.
 It has a very high cost associated with its use, so it will only appear when absolutely necessary.

 .. note::
-    When ensuring feasibility, you can also set a `big M value <https://en.wikipedia.org/wiki/Big_M_method>`_ (``model.bigM``).
+    When ensuring feasibility, you can also set a `big M value <https://en.wikipedia.org/wiki/Big_M_method>`_ (``run.bigM``).
 This is the "cost" of unmet demand.
 It is possible to make model convergence very slow if bigM is set too high. default bigM is 1x10 :sup:`9`, but should be close to the maximum total system cost that you can imagine.
 This is perhaps closer to 1x10 :sup:`6` for urban scale models.

 ----------------------------------------------
 Locations and links (``locations``, ``links``)